nidragedd/computer_vision/README.md

 ---
 ## 2. CONTEXT & OBJECTIVES
-As a regular reader of Adrian Rosebrock [pyimagesearch blog](https://www.pyimagesearch.com/) I wanted to give a try to some of the great tutorials but in such a way that everything remains available in a single place and, if and when possible, with factorized code.
+As a regular reader of Adrian Rosebrock [pyimagesearch blog](https://www.pyimagesearch.com/) or [learnopencv](https://www.learnopencv.com/), I wanted to give a try to some of the great tutorials but in such a way that everything remains available in a single place and, if and when possible, with factorized code.
 That is why a lot of what you can read in this project comes from there (plus some additional research).
 I have made the effort to propose the different functions within a webapp that you can run on your computer.